• Free Tours

 At Barts, being bigger than Begood, you can catch some great cultural events and live concerts.
 Quite centrally located, you can combine this with some great bars and restaurants in Poble Sec neighbourhood.

-Again, a wide variety of shows pass through so it’s a matter of checking their website to see if there is anything that interests you.
+Again, a wide variety of shows pass through, so it’s a matter of checking their website to see if there is anything that interests you.

 MY LOCAL TIP: The metro stops around midnight Sunday to Thursday and 2 am on Fridays.
 On Saturdays, it runs for 24 hours.
-Taxis can sometimes be tricky to catch, so, as backup, maybe check out the Nitbus.
+Taxis can sometimes be tricky to catch, so as a backup, maybe check out the Nitbus.
 These public night buses cost the same as during the day and run from 11:30 pm to 5:30 am.

 8- Comedy Clubs